BERD-NFDI/assured/content/team/index.md

 # Our team

 {% page_lead() %}
-Our team is pretty awesome!
+ASSURED's team at a glance.
 {% end %}

 {{